nextgis/nextgisweb/doc/developer/python_api.rst

 Python api
 =====================

-We have a Python library, witch can operated NextGIS Web api from client machine
+We have a Python library, witch can operate NextGIS Web api from client machine

 https://github.com/nextgis/ngw_external_api_python